-While Brazil has a comprehensive set of conservation policies, they have largely focused on the Amazon and on monitoring and controlling deforestation of
+While Brazil has a comprehensive set of conservation policies, they have largely focused on the Amazon and on monitoring and controlling deforestation of primary vegetation.

-In private lands, the new Forest Code is the key instrument for forest protection
+In private lands, the new Forest Code is the key instrument for forest protection and its implementation remains a challenge.

-Policies to promote low-carbon agricultural practices have been established more recently but only represent a small part of the agricultural financing
+Policies to promote low-carbon agricultural practices have been established more recently but only represent a small part of the agricultural financing landscape.